-In order to facilitate planning in Departments, members who intend to retire should notify the Dean, in writing, with a copy to the Provost, by October 15th of the year prior to the anticipated July 1st retirement date.
+In order to facilitate planning in departments, members who intend to retire should notify the Dean, in writing, with a copy to the Provost, at least six months in advance of their anticipated retirement date.

-Such notification may only be revoked prior to June 30th by written agreement of the Department, and Provost.
+Such notification may only be revoked by written agreement of the department, and Provost.